-International payments provider WorldFirst enlisted the help of Inviqa in 2016 to develop and grow its internal capabilities.
+International payments provider WorldFirst enlisted our help to develop and grow its internal capabilities.
 The partnership continues to drive business value in the near and long term.

 WorldFirst was undergoing a period of change.
 The business was grappling with rapid growth, staff changes across its developer teams, and the roll-out of an internal structure based on the famed ‘Spotify Model’ in a bid to drive cross-functional collaboration.